 In terms of the best lines for feeder fishing, there are two main options to choose from when it comes to your mainline, and they are braid or mono.
 Both of these lines have their advantages and disadvantages, and each will outperform the other in certain situations.
 Standard mono is still widely used and is considered better as an all-rounder as it is much more user-friendly.
 Cheap and durable, it sinks reasonably well, and its degree of stretch acts as a shock absorber against hard-fighting fish.

-The best lines for feeder fishing at a glance:
+Best lines for feeder fishing at a glance:

-Braid, on the other hand, is a completely different beast.
+Braided lines, on the other hand, is a completely different beast.
 It has zero stretch, meaning bite detection and casting accuracy are improved, and there is less drag in the water, so a lighter quivertip can be used with an undertow or on rivers.
-But it can be tricky to play big fish on, it’s often banned on commercials and it can be awkward to sink when using small feeders on shallow lakes.
+It can however, be tricky to play big fish on, it’s often banned on commercials and it can be awkward to sink when using small feeders on shallow lakes.
 If you’re looking to regularly cast a long way or launch out heavy feeders, a shockleader is a must in the form of a couple of rod lengths of heavier line (typically 10lb-plus).
 So, let’s have a look at some of the best lines for feeder fishing available.

 Mono